m-bilal-invozone/ClipBoard-Assessment/README.md

 This Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Open a new terminal and run
+`jasmine` command to run test case.

 I have deployed the app here
 https://fullstack-test.netlify.app/